 1. Institutional Report

 Any member of the community who wishes to file a report of gender-based misconduct with the College may do so by following the procedures outlined below.
 Bard College offices and employees who cannot guarantee confidentiality will maintain your privacy to the greatest extent possible.
-Information you provide to a non-confidential resource at the College will be relayed only as necessary for the Title IX Coordinator (Administrators are authorized to delegate responsibility for the functions and roles described herein to other College administrators, provided that such delegation is consistent with College policy and applicable law.) to investigate and/or seek a resolution.
-Bard College will limit redisclosure as much as possible and comply with federal and state privacy law, but information reported to the College may be subject to disclosure pursuant a lawful subpoena issued to the College or pursuant to a request or investigation by an authorized government agency.
+Information you provide to a non-confidential resource at the College will be relayed only as necessary for the Title IX Coordinator1 to investigate and/or seek a resolution.
+Bard College will limit redisclosure as much as possible and comply with federal and state privacy laws, but information reported to the College may be subject to disclosure pursuant a lawful subpoena issued to the College or pursuant to a request or investigation by an authorized government agency.

-Any responsible employee with knowledge of gender-based misconduct occurring among members of the Bard community must notify the Title IX Coordinator of any and all reports of potential gender-based misconduct that they receive.
-Upon receiving a report of potential gender- based misconduct, responsible employees must inform a reporting individual of their own reporting responsibilities (i.e., that they can provide privacy, not confidentiality) and the option of seeking assistance from confidential resources and support services.
+Any responsible employee with knowledge of gender-based misconduct involving members of the Bard community must notify the Title IX Coordinator of any and all reports of potential gender-based misconduct that they receive.
+Upon receiving a report of potential gender-based misconduct, responsible employees must inform a reporting individual of their own reporting responsibilities (i.e., that they can provide privacy, not confidentiality) and the option of seeking assistance from confidential resources and support services.
 In addition, responsible employees must provide the following information to the reporting individual at the first instance of disclosure of sexual assault, intimate partner violence, and/or stalking:

 - You have the right to make a report to Bard College security, local law enforcement, and/or state police, or choose not to report.